Sailing Instructions for Handicap Dinghy Racing Events

 It is a requirement of Owners that their dinghies must carry insurance cover of not less than £2,000,000 in respect of third party and crew liabilities.

-g.
-All boats are required to sign-on and sign-off before and after going afloat each day.
+- All boats are required to sign-on before and sign-off after going afloat each day.

 Handicapping will be based on the RYA Portsmouth Yardstick System.

 The principal method of communicating with skippers and crews will be by a verbal pre-race briefing and the course blackboard.
-The Officer of the Day will announce the Course to be sailed at least 10 minutes before the preparatory signal.
+The Officer of the Day (OD) will announce the Course to be sailed at least ten minutes before the preparatory signal.

-When the Club Committee Boat is being used by the OD, appropriate Flag & Sound Signals will be used.
-When there is no Committee Boat, then a combination of Light and Sound Signals will be used.
+When the Club Committee Boat is being used by the OD, appropriate Flag and Sound Signals will be used.
+When there is no Committee Boat, then a combination of Lights and Sound Signals will be used from the Race Office.

-5 Minutes – Warning Signal, Light Signal (Red), plus One Sound Signal.
+5 Minutes – Warning Signal,- Red Light Signal, plus One Sound Signal.

-4 Minutes – Preparatory Signal, Light Signal (Red plus Yellow), plus One Sound Signal.
+4 Minutes – Preparatory Signal, – Red plus Yellow Light Signal, plus One Sound Signal.

-1 Minute – Light Signal.(Red, Yellow and Blue), plus One Sound Signal
+1 Minute – Red, Yellow and Blue Light Signal, plus One Sound Signal

 Start – All Light Signals off, plus One Sound Signal.

-Individual to three boat Recalls will be indicated by Light Signal (Blue), plus One Sound Signal.
+Individual up to three boat Recalls will be indicated by Flag X and One Sound Signal or Light Signal (Blue), plus One Sound Signal.

-The Start and Finish Line will be identified by the OD during the pre-race briefing and displayed on the course chalkboard by the race offices.
-Races will normally start to windward
+The Start and Finish Line will be identified by the OD, during the pre-race briefing and displayed on the course chalk board by the race office.
+Races will normally start to windward.

-In the event of a Shortened Course, when the leading boat begins the final leg of the course, the OD will indicate by Light Signal (Green) plus One Sound Signal that the course will end when competitors round the next buoy (or cross the original Finish Line in the case of courses being shortened by a whole lap(s).
+In the event of a Shortened Course, when the leading boat begins the final leg of the course, if practicable the OD will station the Committee Boat in the vicinity of the final buoy, and show Flag S with a Sound Signal.
+If the OD is based in the race office Light Signal (Green) plus One Sound Signal will be given and the race will finish when competitors round the next buoy (or cross the original Finish Line in the case of courses being shorted by a whole lap(s).